-- 1. The Applicant and the Utility execute an Interconnection Agreement; - 2.
-The Certificate of Completion showing inspection of the system by the Washington State Electrical Inspector having jurisdiction over the installation has been provided to the Utility; - 3.
-All documentation demonstrating compliance with the technical requirements for Interconnection has been provided to the Utility; - 4.
-All required agreements with the Balancing Authority having jurisdiction and all agreements covering the purchase, sale or transport of electricity and provision of any ancillary services have been completed and signed by all parties; - 5.
-The Utility witness test is successfully completed; and - 6.
-All requirements and conditions of the Interconnection Agreement have been satisfied and approved by the Utility, and permission is granted by the Utility to proceed with commercial operation.
+- 1. All documentation demonstrative compliance with the technical requirements for Interconnection have been provided to the Utility; - 2.
+Electrical Inspection of System approved by the Washington State Electrical Inspector having jurisdiction over the installation; - 3.
+All required agreements with the Balancing Authority having jurisdiction, and all agreements covering the purchase, sale or transport of electricity and provision of any ancillary services have been completed and signed by all parties; - 4.
+The Utility witness test is successfully completed; - 5.
+All requirements and conditions of the Interconnection Agreement have been satisfied; and - 6.
+The Applicant and the Utility execute an Interconnection Agreement.